GODEEEP/tgw-gen/README.md

 is also necessary for validation.
 To run wind validation you'll also need some WTK data.
 To get both NSRDB and WTK data you'll need to [signup](https://developer.nrel.gov/signup/) for an API key.
-Once you have that, create a file named `.env` in the `WRF-to-reV` directory.
+Once you have that, create a file named `.env` in the `tgw-gen` directory.
 The file should have the following lines:

     nrel_api_key = 'key'